Theoretical Foundations & Lineage

 ResearchGate

-Where Vane's MEBS theory establishes the mathematical conditions for eliminating semantic ambiguity, and Beale's two-level modeling provides the software architecture for separating stable infrastructure from evolving domain knowledge, SDC brings these together as an executable specification:
+Where Vane's MEBS theory establishes the mathematical conditions for eliminating semantic ambiguity, Beale's two-level modeling provides the software architecture for separating stable infrastructure from evolving domain knowledge, and the CUID identity model ensures that deterministic meaning survives air-gaps, link rot, and closed-world enforcement, SDC brings all three together as an executable specification:

 From MEBS